mstoffel1998/VM-Creation-IMP/README.md

 </p>
 <p>
-Step 3 is to create the second virtual machine.
+Step 3: Create the second virtual machine.
 In this case we are using Linus Ubuntu.
 When creating this machine we need to connect it to the network of the first virtual machine.
 </p>
 <br />